I'm a Fool to Want You: 1957 Capitol Records recording

+Later album appearances

 The Columbia recording appeared on the 1966 album Frank Sinatra's Greatest Hits: The Early Years, Volume Two.
 The song also appeared on the 1986 4-disc collection The Voice: Frank Sinatra, the Columbia Years (1943–1952) and the 1993 box-set album The Columbia Years 1943-1952: The Complete Recordings.
 The song also appeared on Frank Sinatra: The Best of the Columbia Years: 1943-1952 in 1995 and Frank Sinatra Sings His Greatest Hits in 1997 both on Columbia.
 In 2003, the song was included on the Sony collection The Essential Sinatra: The Columbia Years.

 The song was featured on the 1992 Sinatra: Soundtrack to the CBS Mini-Series released on Reprise Records.

+Cover versions

-The song has become a pop and jazz standard that has been recorded by more than 100 other performers, including Mitski, Billie Holiday, and Bob Dylan, who recorded a heartfelt reading for his 2015 Sinatra-covers album Shadows in the Night.
+The song has been recorded by more than 100 performers.
+Billie Holiday recorded a version of the song as the opening track for her 1958 album Lady in Satin.

+An R&B interpretation of the song was recorded by Ketty Lester in late 1961.
+Though originally intended as the headline track, it was the single's flip-side, "Love Letters", that drove the double-sided record to peak at No. 5 on the Billboard Hot 100, and No. 2 on the R&B chart in early 1962.

+In 2014, singer Angelina Jordan made her television acting debut in the season three finale of the series Lilyhammer, performing a jazz cover of the song.

+Other recordings include a version by Bob Dylan, who used the track as the opening number for his 2015 album of standards, Shadows in the Night.
+Singer-songwriter Mitski recorded a cover that was in 2017 included on the 7-Inches for Planned Parenthood compilation box set.